darup67/bamazon/README.md

 # About

 This command line interface app allows users to purchase items off of a fictitious store called Bamazon.
 The app utilizes Node.js and MySQL.
+To begin, clone this repo into your local device.
+Also, you will need MySQL and Node.js installed.

-Dependencies:
+# Dependencies:

 Inquirer NPM